Cruelty Squad

-Cruelty Squad is a tactical first-person shooter developed by Finnish studio Consumer Softproducts managed by artist Ville Kallio and released in early access on Steam on 4 January 2021 and fully released on 15 June 2021.
-In the game, the player takes on the role of a biologically-augmented assassin employed by the titular wetwork security company.
-The player is tasked with performing black operations for its host conglomerate and must kill various targets in order to progress.
-The game has been described by the developer as "an immersive power fantasy simulator with tactical stealth elements".
-The game is notable for its surreal aesthetic, inspired by the likes of LSD: Dream Emulator and Super Mario 64, complete with wobbly, low-poly 3D models, psychedelic color palette, low-quality distorted audio, grotesque depictions of augmentations, bizarre cacophonic music, and pixelated-looking, unfiltered textures.
+Cruelty Squad is a tactical first-person shooter, released in 2021, developed and published by Finnish indie studio Consumer Softproducts, managed by artist Ville Kallio, through the Steam distribution platform.
+In the game, the player takes on the role of a biologically-augmented assassin employed by the titular wetwork security company, tasked with performing black operations for its host conglomerate.
+The game is notable for its surreal, "sensorally aggressive" aesthetic, inspired by low-poly 3D games from the mid-to-late 1990s, such as LSD: Dream Emulator and Super Mario 64.

+Cruelty Squad is described by the developer as "an immersive power fantasy simulator with tactical stealth elements", and is often compared to late 1990s and early 2000s shooters such as Tom Clancy's Rainbow Six, Deus Ex, Perfect Dark, and Hitman: Codename 47.
+The game's theming has been described as anti-capitalist, anti-corporate, and a satire on the gig economy.

+The game was released in early access on Steam on 4 January 2021, and was fully released on Steam on 15 June 2021.
+Reviews were largely positive, with many reviewers appreciating the game's unique presentation, design, and combination of different mechanics and themes.

 Gameplay

-The player chooses their weaponry and equipment before starting each of the 19 missions present in the game, and then must traverse open, sandbox-style levels in order to neutralize targets.
-Health lost during combat can be regained by using certain equipment, consuming cooked giblets, or even consuming corpses should the player die enough times on a level ("Power In Misery", the easiest difficulty mode).
+The player chooses their weaponry and equipment before starting each of the 19 missions present in the game, and then must traverse open, sandbox-style levels to locate and neutralize targets.
+Health lost during combat can be regained by using certain equipment, consuming cooked giblets, or even eating corpses should the player die enough times on a level ("Power In Misery", the easiest difficulty level).
 While there is no penalty for killing civilians during a mission, silent and non-lethal solutions are also possible outside of the necessary killing of targets.
-Outside of and during missions, the player can trade human organs and fish on a dynamic stock market for money, or explore their headquarters.
+During missions, the player can harvest organs from corpses as well as go fishing, then they can trade those organs and fish on a dynamic stock market for money, or explore Cruelty Squad's headquarters.

-Synopsis

-Setting

-Cruelty Squad is set in a dystopian corporatocracy where corporations possess overwhelming influence over police and government affairs; technological advances allow people to be resurrected after death, rendering much of humanity immortal and cheapening the perceived value of life.
-Indiscriminate killings are commonplace, and armed security is a fixture of virtually every populated area.
-Human organs are sold on the stock market, and invasive biological implants and augmented organs are used by security forces and assassins to aid in combat.

-Corporate contract killings are handled in part by Cruelty Squad, a wetwork security company working under the umbrella of a large conglomerate.